wemake-services/meta/_rsdp/how-tasks-are-assigned.md

 - How to run this program?
 - What does this piece of code do?
 - Why did you need this hack?
-- It is safe to use this method?
+- Is it safe to use this method?

 It is a matter of documentation to answer these questions.